Sitecore/jss/docs/data/routes/docs/techniques/redirects/headless-ssr/en.md

 2. [Use the redirect template for new and existing pages.](#use-the-redirect-template-with-new-and-existing-pages)
 3. [Customize the `node-headless-ssr-proxy` sample to handle redirects.](#customize-the-node-headless-ssr-proxy-sample-to-handle-redirects)

-> This walkthrough assumes you have followed the ["Headless SSR via `sitecore-jss-proxy`" documentation](/docs/techniques/ssr/headless-mode-ssr) to set up the headless server-side rendering of your application.

 ## Create a page template with a redirect field

 In your Sitecore instance: